dbos-inc/dbos-demo-apps/typescript/greeting-guestbook/README.md

 # Greeting Guestbook

-This is the app described in the [DBOS TypeScript Programming Guide](https://docs.dbos.dev/typescript/programming-guide).
+This is the completed app described in the [DBOS TypeScript Programming Guide](https://docs.dbos.dev/typescript/programming-guide).

 ### Running Locally